Zippers: Introduction

 \subsection{Statement of Results}

 For the convenience of the reader we summarize the content of the paper.

 In \S~\ref{section:zippers} we introduce zippers for hyperbolic 3-manifolds and establish their basic properties.
-The main theorem of this section is \begin{universal_circle_theorem} Let $M$ be a hyperbolic 3-manifold and let $Z^\pm$ be a zipper for $M$.
-Then there is a {\em universal circle} $S^1_\un$ associated to $Z^\pm$ and a faithful action $\pi_1(M) \to \Homeo(S^1_\un)$ leaving invariant a pair of laminations $\Lambda^\pm$. \end{universal_circle_theorem} In a future paper we plan to prove a generalization (Theorem~\ref{theorem:P_universal_circle}) of this theorem to a broader class of objects called P-zippers.
+The main theorem of this section is \begin{universal_circle_theorem} Let $M$ be a hyperbolic 3-manifold and let $Z^\pm$ be a minimal zipper for $M$.
+Then there is a {\em universal circle} $S^1_\un$ associated to $Z^\pm$; in other words, there is a circle $S^1_\un$ canonically isomorphic to the end circles of $Z^+$ and $Z^-$, and a faithful action $\pi_1(M) \to \Homeo(S^1_\un)$ leaving invariant a pair of laminations $\Lambda^\pm$. \end{universal_circle_theorem}

+We should stress that we do {\em not} show in this paper that $\Lambda^+$ and $\Lambda^-$ are different.
+However we expect that this is true, and what we show is that each of the laminations $\Lambda^\pm$ separately is related in a precise way to the topology of $Z^\pm$ which is too involved to summarize here; see \S~\ref{subsection:invariant_laminations} for a more thorough discussion.

+In a future paper we plan to prove a generalization (`Theorem'~\ref{theorem:P_universal_circle}) of this theorem to a broader class of objects called P-zippers.

 In \S~\ref{section:quasigeodesic} we discuss the connection to quasigeodesic flows.
 The main theorem of this section is \begin{quasigeodesic_theorem} Let $X$ be a quasigeodesic flow on a hyperbolic 3-manifold $M$.
 The images of the endpoint map $e^\pm(P^\pm)$ are a P-zipper, and are equal to a zipper if and only if $X$ has no perfect fits. \end{quasigeodesic_theorem}